For Employees & Individuals — Your Path Back to Work

 DON'T WAIT — EVERY DAY COUNTS.

-The sooner you contact Paul, the sooner you can begin the process and get back to work.
-He is available for same-day consultations and virtual evaluations.
+The sooner you contact me, the sooner you can begin the process and get back to work.
+I am available for same-day consultations and virtual evaluations.

 Paul Collette, MS, LADC, DOT SAP Licensed in CT & MA Same-Day Response